aloisdg/aloisdg-blog/posts/function-order-in-fsharp.md

 [Try it online!](https://tio.run/##bZBPawMhEMXvfopBCOxCK6S5BVLIJaGQUxp6KTlYO2ZtrC46OQT63bf@WbKUxsOgzm/ee6rjo/IBh8EigYmHS28RqNQVg7TKXmyRDtcemxZ@nmGP2qIi453YvHYy9LklXsZhxrLUCWlj0H5GaIrCEvzHVwsrmETvSr1Je6l2GRklErgOQV4F@Z2JVB0CKtBWEqEDXbmaOCNCeZuFwclvDGO/zpWbe6GM/vsBNWmX5G9xp1elw2heMLQR4b1wR8aqxfwBOGEkXj6tD8aRdsBnaz4BDX/iqS4Sqjqjzuh42/7nh@EX "F# (.NET Core) – Try It Online")

-Alright now we face a `error FS0039: The value or constructor 'namer' is not defined.`.
+Alright now we face an `error FS0039: The value or constructor 'namer' is not defined.`.
 This error is a feature.
 In programming, it is a good practice to order your functions to be read like a book (i.e from top to bottom).
 If a function `f` calls a function `g`, then `g` should be declared before `f`.
 Most popular languages dont care.
 Neither JavaScript nor C# at least.

 ![morpheus meme with what if I told you that good practices could be mandatory caption][meme]